 Ingredients

-- 3 boneless skinless chicken breasts halved
+- 3 boneless skinless chicken breasts sliced in half horizontally into 6 thin cutlets

 - 2 eggs beaten

-- 1 cup flour
+- 1 cup all-purpose flour

 - 1 teaspoon garlic powder

-- 1 teaspoon salt
+- 1 teaspoon kosher salt

 - 1 teaspoon black pepper

-- 4 tablespoons butter
+- 4 tablespoons unsalted butter divided

-- 1 cup dry white wine
+- ½ cup dry white wine

-- Fresh parsley for serving
+- Fresh parsley chopped, for serving

 - Lemon slices for serving